AHE Director of Education Shares Insights into New EVS Training Program

 Let’s start with a 40,000-foot view.
 Why are environmental services important to hospital systems?
 And why do we need to educate these folks?

-In many healthcare organizations, environmental services are just cleaning people who come in, clean, and remove trash.
-What we’re really trying to change is the notion that you can take a person that does the same job in a hotel or another non-healthcare facility and bring them into healthcare.
-Individuals who work in healthcare settings need to know how to prevent infection with detailed knowledge of how bacteria and viruses thrive and exist in the environment, and that is driven by the knowledge rather than what we see.
+The perspective of EVS technicians is that their role is to come in, clean, and remove trash.
+What we’re really trying to change is the notion that you they are the first line of defense against pathogens Individuals who work in healthcare settings need to know how to prevent infection with detailed knowledge of how bacteria and viruses thrive and exist in the environment, and that is driven by the knowledge rather than what we see.
 For example, cleaning and disinfection—using different agents for different areas is driven by the knowledge of the chemicals they use and their reaction.
-Essentially, what the bacteria, viruses, and microorganisms respond to in order to properly clean and disinfect the areas—areas like patient rooms and hallways.
-But then, when you're single OR, you really need to have that knowledge to make sure that the next patient that gets that room is thoroughly clean of all microorganisms that could be left behind.
+Essentially, what the bacteria, viruses, and microorganisms respond to in order to properly clean and disinfect the areas—areas like patient rooms, hallways or OR, you really need to have that knowledge to make sure that the area is thoroughly clean of all microorganisms that could be left behind before the next patient gets that room.

-Somebody who is not skilled in this particular job is really an environmental technician vs. facility housekeeping because of that extra level of knowledge that they need to make sure that the places that they leave behind are really cleaned and disinfected and are free of any microbial organisms.
+Somebody who is skilled in this particular job is really an environmental technician vs. a housekeeping because of that extra level of knowledge that EVS techs need to make sure that the places that they leave behind are really cleaned and disinfected and are free of any microbial organisms.

 And why is education important?
-It's not only important for technicians to know how to properly treat microorganisms and how to bring agents back to the clean areas from the dirty areas.
+It's important for technicians to know how to properly treat microorganisms and how to not transfer pathogens back to the clean areas from the dirty areas.
 It is also important for managers, supervisors, and directors to realize how important their job is.
 And then invest in training technicians and themselves [managers, directors, supervisors] to have a certain level of knowledge.
-CEOs of organizations should also be aware of this and consider investing in training to get their staff at the right level of education.
+CEOs of organizations should also be aware of their training needs and consider investing in training to bring their staff to the right level of education.

 Can you tell us a little bit about the training subscription program?

-Managers, directors, and supervisors have found the need to educate their team.
+Managers, directors, and supervisors realize the need to educate their team.
 They need to stay compliant, and technicians need to be trained.
-So, we came up with the subscription model for Skill.Set.Go.
-It gives the supervisors the ability to control training of the teams.
+We created the subscription model for Skill.Set.Go. to help with that training It gives the supervisors the ability to control training of the teams.
 They can buy one subscription that comes with two free seats (additional seats are also available for purchase).

-For example, if I have a team of 10, and I have two technicians to clean the floor and two that are brand new coming up, I can, as a supervisor of the team, preview all the training because I do have those two [seats] free.
-They were designed to come with those [seats], so then the managers can preview what their technicians will be accessing as far as content.
+For example, if I have a team of 10, and I have two technicians to clean the floor and two that are brand new coming up, I can, as a supervisor of the team, add them to subscription and preview all the training because I do have those two [seats] free.
+It was designed to come with those [seats], so then the managers can preview what their technicians will be accessing as far as content.
 And then they have the ability to purchase additional seats and the ability to use the seats within the year.
-And then, they also not only have access to a dashboard where they can assign the trainers to technicians, but they can also upload the entire team in one click and create their accounts for them.
+And then, they also not only have access to a dashboard where they can assign the training to technicians, but they can also upload the entire team in one click and run reports on their training progress.

 It seems like the subscription model is a new concept for the industry.
 Is this accurate?

 Yes, I agree with that.
-I also want to point out that most training is pushed toward the supervisors and managers of these teams, which lowers the overall team productivity because they need to train.
+I also want to point out that most training is pushed onto the supervisors and managers of these teams, which lowers the overall team productivity because they need to spend time training.
 Having this subscription that is based on micro learning and very small bites allows the team to do the training in between tasks.
-For example, they can take 10 minutes at lunch and do some.
-Managers have to take people on the floor and allocate a trainer, and other training often has pages and pages of reading.
-And when teams are being trained this way, with binders of information, the information may not stick.
+For example, they can take 10 minutes at lunch and complete some modules.
+Managers don’t have to take people off the floor.
 Our model is making it accessible via an online portal that is available on the go.
-Our model also eases up the training on the manager and supervisor side who in the past would have had to train their team without software and, as we all know, they have many more responsibilities than to just teach the basics to their team.
+Our model also eases up the time for the managers and supervisors side who would have had to train their team while, they have many more responsibilities than to just teach the basics to their team.

 How can managers or supervisors get c-suite or leadership support for EVS training?

-It is important to invest in a training program like this and education for your staff.
-I think of EVs almost as unsung heroes.
-We need them, but I don't think we really focus on the needs of education and growing their careers in the hospital system enough.
+It is important to invest in a training program like this and education for your staff because patient safety start with the clean space.
+I think of EVS almost as unsung heroes.
+They are essential to patient care, but I don't think we really focus on their needs for education and growing their careers in the hospital system enough.
 It comes down to changing the mind of leadership.
-Leadership really needs to realize that they have to be a learning organization and that’s how they get every department to participate and contribute to patient safety.
-It can start with simple moves like changing the titles of the housekeeping and janitorial department to EVS.
+Leadership really needs to realize that they have to become a learning organization and that every department participates and contributes to patient safety.
+It can start with simple moves like changing the titles of the housekeeping and janitorial department to EVS and investing in training the EVS teams.

-This department is usually the underdog, not being recognized as doing more than just cleaning.
-It needs to be understood that this team prevents infection; they really clean and disinfect so the next patient can enter into the room free of microorganisms.
+This department is usually not recognized as doing more than just cleaning.
+It needs to be understood that EVS team prevents infection; they really clean and disinfect so the next patient can enter into the room free of pathogens.

-Overall, I think the c-suite and all the leaders of organizations need to understand the why behind it.
-And then have the concept of a learning organization in mind—every department needs learning every day.
-Departments need to have that investment in training because it is going to make the hospital better.
-It is going to increase customer satisfaction rates and if you have happy customers in your organization then you are going to have a better business.
+Overall, I think the c-suite and all the leaders of healthcare organizations need to adapt the concept of a learning organization where every department needs learning every day.
+Departments need to have that investment in training because it is going to improve patient care.
+Well-trained staff is going to increase customer satisfaction rates and if you have happy customers in your organization then you are going to have a successful business.

 About the Author